sushant-suse/longhorn-article/Longhorn_v2.md

 - **Use Multiple Replicas**: Set up Longhorn volumes to have multiple copies (replicas) on different physical servers (nodes).
 Three replicas is common for production.
 This prevents data loss if one server fails.
 - **Use Dedicated, Fast Disks**: Store Longhorn data on separate, fast disks (SSDs or NVMe are best).
 Crucially, do NOT use the main operating system disk for Longhorn storage, as this can cause instability.
 - **Ensure Sufficient Node Resources**: Make sure the servers (nodes) running Longhorn have enough CPU power, memory (RAM), and a fast, reliable network connection between them.
-- **BACK UP YOUR DATA**: This is vital!
+- **BACK UP YOUR DATA**: This is important.
 Set up automatic, regular backups of your Longhorn volumes to a separate storage location (like NFS or an S3 bucket).
-Don't rely only on replicas.
+Do not rely only on replicas.
-- **Monitor Health and Space**: Regularly check the Longhorn UI or other monitoring tools to ensure the system is healthy, performing well, and that your storage disks aren't getting full.
+- **Monitor Health and Space**: Regularly check the Longhorn UI or other monitoring tools to ensure the system is healthy, performing well, and that your storage disks are not getting full.
-- **Prevent Accidental Data Loss**: When setting up storage types (StorageClasses) in Kubernetes, use the reclaimPolicy: Retain setting.
+- **Prevent Accidental Data Loss**: When setting up storage types (StorageClasses) in Kubernetes, use the `reclaimPolicy: Retain` setting.
 This helps prevent data from being deleted automatically if you accidentally remove the volume claim in Kubernetes.